 Before you arrive

-Have you been admitted to one of our study programmes in the coming semester?
+Have you been admitted to one of our study or exchange programmes in the coming semester?
+Congratulations.
+We’re looking forward to welcoming you at Technische Technische Hochschule Mannheim.

 Courses for exchange students: You can find out more here.

 The entry requirements for the Federal Republic of Germany vary depending on the country of origin.
 Please inquire at the German diplomatic mission in your home country whether you need a visa.
-Information on this can also be found on the Federal Government's "Make it in Germany" website.
+Information on this can also be found on the Federal Government's

-The application process can take a long time, so please apply as soon as possible to ensure you make it to Mannheim on time!
+The application process can take a long time, so please apply as soon as possible to ensure you make it to Mannheim on time.

 The DAAD offers a good overview of the visa application process

 In order to be issued a student visa, non-EU citizens must submit proof of financial resources to the German authorities.
-Applicants need to demonstrate that they can cover their minimum amount required for living expenses in Germany during their period of study: EUR 861.00 per month.
-You can submit either proof of personal or parental funding, and/or proof of scholarship funding.
+Applicants need to demonstrate that they can cover their minimum amount required for living expenses in Germany during their period of study.

-Please consult our information on living expenses in Mannheim.
+If you want to find out about the possible costs of living in Mannheim, please consult our information on living expenses in Mannheim.

 As is often the case in university towns, low-budget but conveniently located accommodation is in high demand.